Chemical database: Descriptors

-All properties of molecules beyond their structure can be split up into either physico-chemical or pharmacological attributes also called descriptors.
-On top of that, there exist various artificial and more or less standardized naming systems for molecules that supply more or less ambiguous names and synonyms.
-The IUPAC name is usually a good choice for representing a molecule's structure in a both human-readable and unique string although it becomes unwieldy for larger molecules.
-Trivial names on the other hand abound with homonyms and synonyms and are therefore a bad choice as a defining database key.
 While physico-chemical descriptors like molecular weight, (partial) charge, solubility, etc. can mostly be computed directly based on the molecule's structure, pharmacological descriptors can be derived only indirectly using involved multivariate statistics or experimental (screening, bioassay) results.
 All of those descriptors can for reasons of computational effort be stored along with the molecule's representation and usually are.

 Similarity

 There is no single definition of molecular similarity, however the concept may be defined according to the application and is often described as an inverse of a measure of distance in descriptor space.
 Two molecules might be considered more similar for instance if their difference in molecular weights is lower than when compared with others.
 A variety of other measures could be combined to produce a multi-variate distance measure.
 Distance measures are often classified into Euclidean measures and non-Euclidean measures depending on whether the triangle inequality holds.
 Maximum Common Subgraph (MCS) based substructure search (similarity or distance measure) is also very common.
 MCS is also used for screening drug like compounds by hitting molecules, which share common subgraph (substructure).

 Chemicals in the databases may be clustered into groups of 'similar' molecules based on similarities.
 Both hierarchical and non-hierarchical clustering approaches can be applied to chemical entities with multiple attributes.
 These attributes or molecular properties may either be determined empirically or computationally derived descriptors.
 One of the most popular clustering approaches is the Jarvis-Patrick algorithm.

 In pharmacologically oriented chemical repositories, similarity is usually defined in terms of the biological effects of compounds (ADME/tox) that can in turn be semiautomatically inferred from similar combinations of physico-chemical descriptors using QSAR methods.